CloudBotIRC/CloudBot/CONTRIBUTING.md

 * Create a new branch with a descriptive name for your feature (optional)
 * Commit changes, push to your fork on GitHub
 * Create a new pull request, provide a short summary of changes in the title line, with more information in the description field.
-* After submitting the pull request, join the IRC channel (irc.esper.net #cloudbot) and paste a link to the pull request so people are aware of it
-* After discussion, your pull request will be accepted or rejected.
+* The pull request will be reviewed!

 ## How to prepare